How to shut down loneliness

 Be still and know that I am God.

-I am sitting—still—in this beautiful park square in the Upper Town, knowing that God is God and He has choreographed a beautiful dance for my remaining days on earth.
+I am sitting—still—in this beautiful park square within the walls of Old Quebec, knowing that God is God and He has choreographed a beautiful dance for my remaining days on earth.

 Slowing down while on vacation — now there’s a novel thought.